Atbox/legal/README.md

 * Download the latest release [Here →](https://github.com/Atbox/legal/releases)

 # How to see the changes? #
 We will **ALWAYS** notify Atbox users when we release legal updates.
-We'll notify you via email and a notice on website.
+We'll notify you via email or a visible notice on the website.

 There are *even more ways* to follow up:
 * You can see every little changes of files [Here →](https://github.com/Atbox/legal/commits/master)